UCM-RuihaoLi/GeneRegulatoryNetworkInference/Code/Readme.txt

   0	0	0	0
   0	0	1	0

-5. The gene lengths, mRNA and amino acid elongation rates, and protein degradation rates can be inferred from the input RNAseq data and the promoter strengths; otherwise they can be assigned by the user.
+6. Other parameters can be assigned by users.
+By default, the mRNA elongation rate is 4.8 nt./s, amino acid elongation rate is 8 aa./s, protein degradation rate is 0.00796/s.
+The samplesize (by default 100) determines the number of GRN instances involved in the evolutionary algorithm, and the training_count (by default 800) refers to how many times the evolutionary algorithm will iterate.

-6. The inferred GRN will be stored in _Result.txt and _Result_f0.txt.
+7. The inferred GRN will be stored in _Result.txt and _Result_f0.txt.
 The CheckPoint.txt stores the parameters for each individual GRN instance.
 The time spent and the decrease of attractor distance on each iteration will be stored in CheckLoopCounter.txt and ResultFlow.txt, respectively.